-The Scotch Malt Whisky Society: Located in Leith, the vaults at The Scot Malt Whisky date as far back as 18th century.
-It is a members-only but anyone can become a member and make most of the whisky experience Edinburgh has to offer.
+The Scotch Malt Whisky Society: Located in Leith, the vaults at The Scot Malt Whisky date as far back as the 18th century.
+It is a members-only, but anyone can become a member and make most of the whisky experience Edinburgh has to offer.

-Scotch Whisky Experience: Not surprisingly, there is a vault in the city that contains the world’s largest collection of whiskies and there is plenty of opportunities to sample a wee dram – or two- guided by experts.
+Scotch Whisky Experience: Not surprisingly, there is a vault in the city that contains the world’s largest collection of whiskies and there are plenty of opportunities to sample a wee dram – or two-guided by experts.

 If you are planning your trip around your interest in whisky, it is good to note that May is the ‘Whisky Month’ and there are all types of special events held in the city to celebrate Scotland’s national drink.

 There are also a number of distilleries that can be visited that tell the story of whisky making and how the different regional whiskies each have their very own distinctive aromas.
 Take a look at some of the most beautiful whisky trail in Scotland here.

 5Sample some traditional Scottish cuisine along with unique dishes

 While you are in the city you have to sample some of the traditional Scottish dishes such as Haggis, tatties and neeps (haggis, potatoes, and turnips).
 Season game meat is also worth trying.
 Hadrian’s Brasserie at the Balmoral Hotel is an excellent place to trail this classic dish.
 It is a classy affair at the Hadrian’s Brasserie, but with inexpensive classic dishes and the executive chef holding a Michelin Star you are in for a treat.